Skip to content

 What are tasks in Tallyfy?

-Tallyfy offers two main types of tasks:
+Tallyfy provides two main types of tasks to handle different workflow needs:

 Why is understanding tasks important for workflow management?